wirebits/ArduinoHID-Scripts/README.md

 # ArduinoHID-Scripts
 A collection of HID scripts that works in Arduino.

-# Support
+# Supported Boards
-- It supports Arduino Leonardo, Arduino Micro and Arduino Pro Micro.
+- It supports :
+1. Arduino Leonardo
+2. Arduino Micro
+3. Arduino Pro Micro